netherphp/standards/README.md

 ## Method Reduction of Concerns

-You would not follow this naming convention if the split methods are going to be reusable by many different processes.
+The this naming convention would not be used if the split methods are to be reusable by many different processes.
 This section is mainly for separation of concerns where the separated actions are useless on their own.

-To split a long method into smaller units of code, of which may not be usuable on their own, it is your desgression at how to structure your methods for your preferred method of unit testing.
-These reduced concern methods shall be prefixed with the method name they are designed to work with, with the descriptive action being separated by a netherscore in the method name.
+To split a long method into smaller units of code, reduced concern methods shall be prefixed with the method name they are designed to work with, with the descriptive action being separated by a netherscore in the method name.